bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 The first is Alice could do this without informing Dave of this beforehand.

 So it allows for these spontaneous payments.
-And the second thing is Alice has no proof of payment here, right?
+And the second thing is Alice has no proof of payment here.
 So her knowing the secret means nothing because she's the one who produced the secret.
 Okay, so now I wanna just demonstrate the true kind of beauty of AMP and just show how it works visually.
-So basically Alice maybe wants to use all her channels to pay Dave, right?
+So basically Alice maybe wants to use all her channels to pay Dave.

 So what she's gonna do is she's gonna come up with this thing called a root seed, which is just a big blob of data.
 And she's gonna deterministically produce four different secrets, okay?
 And get the hash of those secrets.
-Now, four because she wants to use all four of her channels, right?
+Now, four because she wants to use all four of her channels.
 And now what she's gonna do is she's gonna split that root seed into four parts.
 She's gonna take the first hash, make the whole payment to that hash, attach the first part of the root seed.
 Gets to Dave, note that he cannot claim this payment back yet, because there's no way for him to know what the secret necessary is, is for.